Ethiopian Pilot Had Problems With Boeing 737 Max 8 Flight Controls — He Wasn't Alone

 An exclusive interview of Ethiopian airlines GCEO Mr.Tewolde GebreMariam on CNN.https://t.co/dG3p1G59hs— Ethiopian Airlines (@flyethiopian) March 13, 2019

-In the U.S., both Boeing and the FAA say the planes are safe to fly.
+In the U.S., both Boeing and the FAA have said the planes are safe to fly.
 Major U.S. airlines such as Southwest— which uses 34 Boeing 737 Max 8 aircraft — say they're confident in the plane.

-"Although we don't know the exact cause of the accident... there are questions without answers on the airplane," GebreMariam said.

-The FAA said on Monday that it will mandate design changes to require Boeing to improve how its flight control systems work, and other changes.
-The agency says there are 74 of Boeing's 737 Max 8 and Max 9 planes registered in the U.S., with 387 worldwide.
+Even so, the FAA said Monday that it will require Boeing to improve how its flight control systems work, along with other design changes.
+The agency says there are 74 Boeing 737 Max 8 and Max 9 planes registered in the U.S., with 387 worldwide.

-Despite reassurances about the plane's safety in the U.S., the concerns have made an impact.
-As Peter Goelz, a former managing director of the National Transportation Safety Board, told NPR:
+Despite reassurances in the U.S. that the 737 Max is safe, concerns continue to mount.
+Peter Goelz, a former managing director of the National Transportation Safety Board, told NPR:

-"I have to say that yesterday was the first time I started to really have concerns myself, because I've worked with British investigators and regulators.
+"I have to say that yesterday was the first time I started to really have concerns myself, because I've worked with the British investigators and regulators.
 I've also worked with the German investigators.
 And I have the highest regard for them.
 These are not folks that would make haphazard judgments.
-So, I am concerned that some of the finest regulatory and investigative groups have now called for the grounding."
+So, I am concerned that some of the finest regulatory and investigative groups have now called for the grounding.

-"I'm beginning to be concerned about this airplane," Goelz said.
+"I am beginning to be concerned about this airplane."

 Describing how the FAA functions, Goelz said the agency — which has sent a team of investigators to the crash site in Ethiopia — is "data-driven" and doesn't make decisions on anecdotal evidence.
-He also said of the FAA, "They really have a close working and regulatory relationship with Boeing."
+"They really have a close working and regulatory relationship with Boeing," he said.

 The U.S. aviation system is essentially governed through cooperative and voluntary relationships between the government and manufacturers, Goelz said.